eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Simulation Setup

-All the cameras mounted on the \gls*{rov} have a resolution of $1280\times720$ pixels and a field-of-view of \SI{70}{\degree}.
+All cameras mounted on the \gls*{rov} have a resolution of $346\times260$ pixels and a field-of-view of \SI{70}{\degree}.
+The RGB, EBC, and optical flow sensors share the same intrinsic and extrinsic camera parameters, and can be considered as a single camera that produces perfectly aligned colour, event, and optical flow data.
 The \gls*{ebc} was configured with positive and negative thresholds of 0.28, and a refractory period of \SI{200}{\nano\second}.
 The simulation clock was set to \SI{300}{\hertz}.
-An NVIDIA RTX 4090 GPU was used for data collection, which capped the grayscale and optical flow sensors at \SI{20}{\hertz}, while the event-based camera compared the brightness of frames at 17 FPS, in order to maintain real-time simulation.
+An NVIDIA RTX 4090 GPU was used for the simulation and data collection.
+This configuration capped the grayscale and optical flow sensors at \SI{20}{\hertz}, while the event-based camera compared the frame brightness at 17 FPS to maintain real-time simulation.
 Nonetheless, events are triggered based on the defined contrast threshold and refractory period to ensure that the temporal resolution of events adapts dynamically to scene changes.
-When the intensity difference at a pixel exceeds an integer multiple of the contrast threshold, a corresponding number of events are generated with evenly distributed timestamps, which preserves the temporal granularity of the signal.
+When the intensity difference at a pixel exceeds an integer multiple of the contrast threshold, a corresponding number of events are generated with evenly distributed timestamps between the 2 frames where that intensity difference was computed.
+This preserves the temporal granularity of the events, as it produces multiple events during that interval.

-Each collected sequence is \SI{45}{\second} long, during which the \gls*{rov} moves and rotates in all degrees of freedom\textemdash forward, backward, up, down, and sideways\textemdash to capture diverse flow intensities and spatial distributions.
+Each collected sequence is \SI{45}{\second} long, during which the \gls*{rov} moves and rotates in all degrees of freedom (forward, backward, up, down, and sideways) to capture diverse flow intensities and spatial distributions.
 These motions are performed at varying speeds up to a maximum velocity of \SI{0.85}{\meter/\second}.
-A total of \textbf{8} sequences were collected.
+A total of \textbf{10} sequences were collected.
 All sequences, along with their corresponding setups, are summarized in \tabref{table:sequences_list}.
 A sample visualization of the dataset is shown in \figref{fig:dataset_table}.